Grayscale image of a robotic arm in a clean, modern environment.

 • Will it miss key facts impacting my medical opinions?

-If you are you an IME or a QME, you may have similar questions racking your mind.
+If you are an IME or a QME, you may have similar questions racking your mind.
 Come, let’s explore and analyze the future of IME & QME narrative summaries.

 Qualities of a Good Narrative Summary